-- Game/match official(s) must be certified and/or experienced in officiating the sport. - The Head Coach must demonstrate knowledge of the sport, skills, and strategies to the Principal or Designate. - All Coaches must be familiar with and implement, where applicable, the criteria outlined in Coaches Expectations.

-- At least one coach must possess one of the following coaching qualifications - NCCP Competition Introduction Fundamentals Coach (Swimming 101) course (trained)
+- Game/match official(s) must be certified and/or experienced in officiating the sport. - The Head Coach must demonstrate knowledge of the sport, skills, and strategies to the Principal or Designate. - All Coaches must be familiar with and implement, where applicable, the criteria outlined in Coaches Expectations. - At least one Coach must possess one of the following coaching qualifications: - NCCP Instruction Coach Instructor Course - NCCP Competition Coach Competition Introduction Course - Accreditation as a NCCP Swimming Learning Facilitator - Completion of synchronized swimming's NCCP level 1 and/or level 2 certification in the past - Attendance at a clinic or workshop within the last three years provided by an instructor who is knowledgeable of the activity (for example, appropriate skills and progressions), and where safety is addressed as outlined in the Ontario Physical Activity Safety Standards in Education.

-- NCCP Swimming Level 1 and or Level 2 - Certification (past). - o Accreditation as a NCCP Swimming Learning Facilitator - Attendance at a clinic or workshop within the last three years provided by an instructor who is knowledgeable of the activity (for example, appropriate skills and progressions), and where safety is addressed as outlined in the Ontario Physical Activity Safety Standards in Education. - Past experience within the last 3 years as a coach in swimming having knowledge of the activity (for example, appropriate skills and progressions) and current safety practices as outlined in the Ontario Physical Activity Safety Standards in Education.
+- Past experience within the last 3 years as a coach synchronized swimming having knowledge of the activity (for example, appropriate skills and progressions) and current safety practices as outlined in the Ontario Physical Activity Safety Standards in Education. - For more information on sport-specific NCCP training please visit coach.ca.